lerna-lite/lerna-lite/README.md

     - 📖 [`list`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/list#readme) - list local packages
     - 🏃 [`run`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#readme) - run npm script in each workspace packages

-#### If a command that you wish to use is missing, simply reach out and we could potentially add them as optional command(s).
-However please note that the following commands (`bootstrap` and `link`) are totally out of the picture and the reason is simple, Lerna-Lite requires you to have a workspace setup already (via your favorite package manager) which completely removes the need for these 2 commands.
+_If a command that you wish to use is missing, simply reach out and we could potentially add it as an optional command.
+However please note that the following commands (`bootstrap` and `link`) are totally out of the picture._

 ---

-### 📢 Lerna-Lite now supports yarn/pnpm `workspace:` protocol
+## 📢 Lerna-Lite now supports yarn/pnpm `workspace:` protocol

 #### _this new feature was introduced with release [1.2.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.2.0) of Lerna-Lite, however we recommend using [1.3.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.3.0)._

-If you use this new feature, please take 30sec. to fill in this small [poll #156](https://github.com/ghiscoding/lerna-lite/discussions/156) survey just to see which package manager is the most popular to use with this new `workspace:` protocol and how many of you are using it.
+If you do use this new feature, please take 30sec. to fill in a small [poll #156](https://github.com/ghiscoding/lerna-lite/discussions/156) survey just to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
 Thanks :wink:

 ---